sampsyo/home/_drafts/journal-plan.md

 [multiconference]: http://en.wikipedia.org/wiki/World_Multiconference_on_Systemics,_Cybernetics_and_Informatics
 [journals]: {{site.base}}/blog/newjournals.html

 Part of the answer is clearly brute force: coerce good people into reviewing or submitting on blind faith, or be so famous that your name alone engenders reverence and awe.
 But the design of the venue's purpose and operation also matter.
-There must be better ways to begin than blithely going head-to-head with the venues we already have and love/hate.
+There must be better ways to begin than blithely going toe-to-toe against established venues.

 Here are two ideas for making a new venue easier to trust---and, incidentally, more exciting.